DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

-The S1H comes with V-Log, giving a flat image allowing for maximum control in coloring.
+The S1H comes with V-Log, giving a flat image, allowing for maximum control in coloring.
 Other camera modes include Cinelike V and Cinelike D and in-camera LUT monitoring.

-Though there are still quite a few lenses available, they are certainly not as widespread or affordable as Canon and Sony.
+Another thing to consider is the Leica L mount.
+Though quite a few lenses are still available, they are certainly not as widespread or affordable as Canon and Sony.
 You most likely will need an adapter for your lens collection or get some new glass altogether.

 3. Canon EOS R5

 Sensor Size: 45MP Full-Frame CMOS Sensor